MissionalDigerati/md-contribution-site/_sections/ask-a-question.md

 ## Ask a Question

-Our community uses GitHub Issue Tracking to track bug reports, feature requests and questions related to a project.
+Our community uses GitHub Issue Tracking to track questions related to a project.
 You should visit the specific project's code repository to ask a question.
 See the [projects section](#projects){:.scroll-to} above.
 Once there, click on the _Issues_ tab.

 **Before you submit a question, you should do the following:**

 1. Search the issue tracker for a similar question.
-2. Make sure the question has not been asked on [StackOverflow](https://stackoverflow.com/).
+2. Make sure the question has not been asked on [StackOverflow](https://stackoverflow.com/){:target="_blank"}.

 If it has not been answered, then: